mastercomfig/mastercomfig/README.md

 ## Clean up

 If you have already have a config, or want to remove mine, delete any configs you may have in `GAME_FOLDER/tf/custom` and then delete the `GAME_FOLDER/tf/cfg` folder.
-Then, add `-default -autoconfig` to the launch options and start Team Fortress 2.
+Next, disable Steam Cloud sync and then add `-default -autoconfig` to the launch options and start Team Fortress 2.
 Now, at the main menu, enable console and then enter `host_writeconfig`, quit and then remove the `-default -autoconfig` launch option.

 NOTE: This will reset ALL settings.

-**Please do this every major config update.**

 ## Features